RyanMarcotte/Functional.CQS/contributing.md

 # Contributing

-`Functional.CQS.AOP` is intended to be software-agnostic.
+`Functional.CQS.AOP` is intended to be application-agnostic.
 As such, library enhancements and modifications must be discussed first.
 Please [log an issue](https://github.com/RyanMarcotte/Functional.CQS/issues) prior to writing any code.

 Feature branches are created off of `master` and merged in after code review.